-Morningstar DBRS changed the trend for the ranking to Positive from Stable.
-Morningstar DBRS believes that K-Star's operating position is on a favorable trajectory as the Company continues to expand its professional depth, progress with its audit and compliance routines, and build a performance record.
-Based on its well-experienced personnel, procedures and controls, and technology capabilities, the Company should increasingly serve as an effective special servicer for CMBS and other commercial real estate structured transactions.
+The trend for the ranking remains Positive.
+Morningstar DBRS believes that K-Star's operating position remains on a favorable trajectory as the Company continues to gain momentum and build its performance record.
+Based on K-Star's solid and expanded professional depth, diligent procedures and controls, and technology capabilities, the Company should increasingly serve as an adept special servicer for CMBS and other commercial real estate structured transactions.